rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     uid                  Tiberiu Barbu (This is my GPG key) <email@host.com>
     ssb   1024R/E4EFB2B4 2012-09-13

-The third line contains number of bits in the key `1024R` and the unique key ID `03384551`, followed by the creation date.
+The third line contains the number of bits in the key `1024R` and the unique key ID `03384551`, followed by the creation date.

 The fourth line contains information about the person who owns that key.